 Clever vets the best real estate agents in the country so that home sellers can focus on getting a good deal for their property.
 Clever Partner Agents are full-service agents who work at lower commission rates than industry standards, saving sellers thousands of dollars in the process.
 You need to pay a commission only when your home sells, so you don’t have to worry about finding a buyer yourself at any point.

-Connect with Clever to find a Partner Agent who can help you sell your house while charging just $3,000 or a 1% commission on homes over $350,000.
+Connect with Clever to find a Partner Agent who can help you sell your house while charging a 1.5% commission.